 One of the best methods to check if the driver is an issue is to run the Driver Verifier Manager.
 The tool will help troubleshoot, identify & resolve common device driver problems.

 Open the Run prompt ( Win + R), type verifier, and then press the Enter key.
 Once the Device Verifier is open, select Create Standard settings and then select Automatically select unsigned drivers.
-This will narrow down the issue if it’s happening because of unsigned drivers.
+This will help narrow down the issue if it’s caused by unsigned drivers.
 Once you detect it, uninstall the driver, and then reinstall the correct driver.

 3] Update or Rollback Driver